-§ 300-17.7 Special permit review.
+§ 300-8.4.7 Special permit review.

 A. Applications to the Board of Appeals for special permits shall be approved or approved with conditions, only if the applicant can fulfill the requirements of this Bylaw to the satisfaction of the Board.
 If the Board is not satisfied that the applicant has fulfilled or addressed these requirements, the application shall be denied.
-In addition to the required findings contained in § 300-14.10E, the Board of Appeals shall make the following specific findings of fact:
+In addition to the required findings contained in § 300- 11.5.1.E, the Board of Appeals shall make the following specific findings of fact:

 (1) Prohibition of service.
-The Board shall approve an application for personal wireless facilities outside of the areas identified in § 300-17.3A, B and F only if an applicant fulfills criteria detailed in § 300-17.3G.
+The Board shall approve an application for personal wireless facilities outside of the areas identified in § 300- 8.4.3.A, B and F only if an applicant fulfills criteria detailed in § 300- 8.4.3.G.

 (2) Preference hierarchy.
-The Board shall approve an application for a personal wireless facility only after an applicant has demonstrated their proposal is the most favored choice, as detailed in § 300-17.3H.
+The Board shall approve an application for a personal wireless facility only after an applicant has demonstrated their proposal is the most favored choice, as detailed in § 300- 8.4.3.H.

 (3) Preexisting structures.
-The Board shall approve an application for a new or modified personal wireless tower only after satisfactory showing by the applicant that preexisting structures and preexisting personal wireless towers cannot be used, as described in § 300-17.4B.
+The Board shall approve an application for a new or modified personal wireless tower only after satisfactory showing by the applicant that preexisting structures and preexisting personal wireless towers cannot be used, as described in § 300- 8.4.4B.

 (4) Tower structure.
-The Board shall approve an application after exercising discretion about the Personal wireless tower structure type, as described in § 300-17.4C.
+The Board shall approve an application after exercising discretion about the Personal wireless tower structure type, as described in § 300- 8.4.4.C.

 (5) Minimal visual and environmental impact.
-The Board shall approve an application only after determining the proposed design minimizes negative visual and environmental impact, as described in §§ 300-17.4D and 300-17.6H.
+The Board shall approve an application only after determining the proposed design minimizes negative visual and environmental impact, as described in §§ 300- 8.4.4.D and 300- 8.4.6.H.

 (6) Tower capacity.
-The Board shall approve an application only after receiving certification from applicant to make the personal wireless tower available to other personal wireless services, as described in § 300-17.4E, and after determining said personal wireless tower is designed to accommodate the maximum number of personal wireless services practical, as described in § 300-17.6I.
+The Board shall approve an application only after receiving certification from applicant to make the personal wireless tower available to other personal wireless services, as described in § 300- 8.4.4.E, and after determining said personal wireless tower is designed to accommodate the maximum number of personal wireless services practical, as described in § 300- 8.4.6.I.

 (7) Noise compliance.
-The Board shall approve an application only after determining applicant has demonstrated the proposed personal wireless facility will be compliant with noise regulations as described in § 300-17.4K.
+The Board shall approve an application only after determining applicant has demonstrated the proposed personal wireless facility will be compliant with noise regulations as described in § 300- 8.4.4.K.

 (8) Minimum necessary height.
-The Board shall approve an application only after determining the proposed personal wireless facility is designed for the minimum height necessary, subject to the considerations described in § 300-17.6A.
+The Board shall approve an application only after determining the proposed personal wireless facility is designed for the minimum height necessary, subject to the considerations described in § 300- 8.4.6.A.

 (9) Area regulation.
-The Board shall approve an application only after confirming the proposed personal wireless facility complies with height requirements detailed in § 300-17.6B and C, and setback requirements detailed in § 300-17.6D, E and F. The Board may exercise discretion to modify setbacks under § 300-17.6F if the Board determines it would achieve a more desirable result.
+The Board shall approve an application only after confirming the proposed personal wireless facility complies with height requirements detailed in § 300- 8.4.6.B and C, and setback requirements detailed in § 300- 8.4.6.D, E and F. The Board may exercise discretion to modify setbacks under § 300- 8.4.6.F if the Board determines it would achieve a more desirable result.

 (10) Access control.
-The Board shall approve an application only after approving proposed unauthorized access control methods and associated visual impacts, as described in § 300-17.6J.
+The Board shall approve an application only after approving proposed unauthorized access control methods and associated visual impacts, as described in § 300- 8.4.6.J.

 (11) Signs.
-The Board shall approve an application only after confirming proposed signs conform with Article 13, as described in § 300-17.6K.
+The Board shall approve an application only after confirming proposed signs conform with Article 7.2, as described in § 300- 8.4.6.K.